Tango Controls is a hardware independent toolkit so the installation doesn't differ much for the type of project it is being used for.

 5. Configure Tango software;

-6. Adapt GUI (take the existing or implement your own).
+6. Adapt the GUI (take the existing or implement your own).

 If you have any questions, please, don't hesitate to ask questions and look into the Tango Controls documentation.